Clayton police investigating after body found in park pond

 Clayton police were first called to the scene at around 7:45 p.m. for an unknown object in the pond at Chapman Plaza, which is near Forsyth and Brentwood boulevards.
 Officers discovered it was the partially submerged body of a male.

+Police said there was no obvious cause of death.
 The body was taken to the medical examiner's office for an autopsy.
-Police said officials are still working to determine the man's identity, age and cause of death.
+Officers are working to determine the person's identity and age.

 Anyone with information should contact the Clayton Police Department at (314)290-8444.